Pylons/substanced/docs/evolution.rst

 Manually Setting a Revision Number
 ==================================

 In some cases you might have performed the work in an evolve step by hand and you know there is no need to re-perform that work.
-But you'd like to bring the evolution revision number up for that package.

-The ``--set-db-version argument`` argument to ``sd_evolve`` accomplishes this, along with the ``--package`` that you would like to manually set the revision number for.
+You'd like to mark the step as finished for one or more evolve scripts, so these steps don't get run.
+The ``--mark-step-finished`` argument to ``sd_evolve`` accomplishes this.

 Baselining
 ==========

 Evolution is baselined at first startup.
-One of the problems with generic evolution is that, you might get a package and it will be at version 7.
-But there's no initial version in the database.
-Substance D, in the root factory, says: "I know all the packages participating in evolution, so when I first create the root object, I will set everything to the current package number."
+When there's no initial list of finished steps in the database.
+Substance D, in the root factory, says: "I know all the steps participating in evolution, so when I first create the root object, I will set all of those steps to finished."